LiliaFramework/Lilia/docs/docs/meta/character.md

 **Description:**

-Clears the character from the server's loaded list without saving.
+Removes the character from the server's loaded cache without touching any saved data.
+Useful after deleting a character or when cleaning up disconnected players.

 **Parameters:**